 - Hold a virtual tour of non-COVID related county programs and work to show county business goes on and we will serve our residents in these unprecedented times

-- Issue a press release on the need for additional aid to your county in the next coronavirus relief package in Congress
+- Issue a press release on how your county is investing federal coronavirus relief funding

 - America needs frontline heroes and services at the county level to win the war against COVID-19.